 You will need to bring a variety of equipment as listed below.
-The equipment and clothing you bring will have a big impact upon the quality of your experience.
-Please be sure to bring all items listed.
+The equipment and clothing you bring will have a big impact on the quality of your experience.
+Please be sure to bring all the items listed.
 If unsure about anything please don’t hesitate to call and ask us!

-There are two ski systems you can use: System 1: Alpine Touring skis are essentially downhill skis with a special touring binding which allows the heel to lift while going uphill or across the flats and then ‘locks down’ to become a regular downhill safety binding.
+Alpine Touring skis are essentially downhill skis with a special touring binding which allows the heel to lift while going uphill or across the flats and then ‘locks down’ to become a regular downhill safety binding.
 We recommend this system to anyone with a background in downhill skiing.
-System 2: Telemark skis.
-These should only be used for this program if you are at least an advanced-intermediate telemark skier with some backcountry experience.
-This system is more difficult and less forgiving than the other.

 Both types of gear can be rented in Canmore or Calgary prior to the course.